The Six Wives of Henry VIII Live at Hampton Court Palace: Background

 In January 1973, Wakeman's solo album The Six Wives of Henry VIII, was released on A&M Records.
 It is an instrumental progressive rock album based on his interpretations of the musical characteristics of the wives of Henry VIII.
 It reached No. 9 in the UK and No. 30 in the US.
 Around the time of its release, Wakeman and his manager Brian Lane requested permission to perform the album live at Hampton Court Palace, but they were denied permission and Wakeman recalled: "I got the impression that what I had asked was tantamount to treason".
 Despite Lane suggesting other venues, such as the Royal Albert Hall, Wakeman wanted to stage it at Hampton Court or abandon the project.

 In 2008, 35 years later, Wakeman was invited to stage a concert at Hampton Court Palace and perform The Six Wives of Henry VIII as part of the palace's celebrations in 2009 for the 500th anniversary of Henry VIII's accession to the throne.
 This marked the first time the album was to be performed in its entirety.
 Wakeman accepted, and work on planning the concerts began in December of that same year.
-Funding the production was an issue from the start as the sponsors, all banks, collapsed from the 2007–2008 financial recession and pulled out.
+Funding the production was an issue from the start as the sponsors, all banks, collapsed from the 2008 financial crisis and pulled out.
 Despite the setback Wakeman and the various management agreed to continue with the shows, given the one chance to stage them for the 500th anniversary year, and used sales from tickets, merchandise, television rights, albums, and videos to help fund and produce it.
 From January to the end of April 2009, Wakeman and the production crew worked "flat-out" on the shows.